Learning to Steer Markovian Agents under Model Uncertainty: Missing Experiment Details

 \subsubsection{Details for Experiments with Large Model Set $\cF$}

-We first highlight here that exploring and identifying $\lambda^n$ is necessary.
-Because the mediator can use the same incentive to drive those ``opportunistic'' agents with small $\lambda^n$ for a larger update step towards the desired policy, comparing with those ``steady'' ones with larger $\lambda^n$.

-We set $U_{\max} = 2.0$, and the random exploration strategy (red curve in the left sub-plot in Fig.~\ref{fig:exploration}) will sample the steering reward uniformly from the interval $[0, U_{\max}]$.
+We set $U_{\max} = 1.0$, and the random exploration strategy (red curve in the left sub-plot in Fig.~\ref{fig:exploration}) will sample the steering reward uniformly from the interval $[0, U_{\max}]$.
 We use the PPO \citep{stablebaselines3} to train of exploration policy and also the steering strategy given hidden model.
+To amplify the exploration challenge, we set $\beta^n = 1$ when $\pi^n(\texttt{A}) \leq 0.5$ and increase to $\beta^n = 10$ when $\pi^n(\texttt{A}) \leq 0.5$.
+As a result, if the mediator follows first-explore-then-exploit strategy and fail to distinguish avaricious agents from the normal ones, adopting large steering reward can lead to much worse performance.

 For the training of exploration policy, although the learning signal $\mathbb{I}[f=f_{\MLE}]$ in Proc.~\ref{procedure:large_model_set} is supported by theory, it contains much less information than the posterior probability $[\Pr(f|\vecpi_1,u_1,...,\vecpi_{T},u_{T},\vecpi_{T+1})]_{f\in\cF}$.
 Therefore, empirically, we instead train a history-independent steering strategy to maximize the posterior probability of $f$: